 "Women with selfies as online profile pictures increased the average number of incoming messages by 4%."

 Talk about your double standards!
 Upon further consideration it makes more sense.
 Women tend to take selfies of themselves looking good in interesting places.
 They also are far more likely to take several and choose the best one.
 Guys tend to take the bathroom mirror selfie route without putting nearly as much thought into the selection.
+If you want your photo to get the attention of women online, avoid any and all selfies.

 We all know that the location of your online dating pictures is extremely important.
 You can tell a great story just by showing yourself in a variety of situations.
 It turns out that men tend to prefer that story being inside: